swutw/CPEX_CV_object_oriented/README.md

 4. Once the figures are updated, update the header dates and forecaster names in the PowerPoint
 - The dates in the footer of each slide are automatically updated to the current day, so you do not need to update these
 - In slides 3-4, update each figure header’s times (the ones with “(XXZ)” in the title) to reflect the times of the "current" imagery
-    - For the surface analysis plot on slide 3 and MIMIC TPW plot on slide 4, the times can be found in the “./figs” folder on the “NHC_surface_analysis.png” and “MIMIC-TPW_latest.png” images, respectively.
-The times for the satellite image can be found in the “./figs_final” folder on the “04_Goes16_Meteosat11_IRC” image in red text in the upper left part of the figure.
+    - For the surface analysis plot on slide 3 and MIMIC TPW plot on slide 4, the times can be found in the _./figs_ folder on the _NHC_surface_analysis.png_ and _MIMIC-TPW_latest.png_ images, respectively.
+The times for the satellite image can be found in the _./figs_final_ folder on the _04_Goes16_Meteosat11_IRC_ image in red text in the upper left part of the figure.
 There are 2 separate times listed, which should be within around 30 minutes of each other.
 Just take the average of these times and put that in the MIMIC TPW header.
     - The times for the other plots on slide 4 can be found on the imagery already in the PowerPoint

 5. Right before the final summary slide, copy and paste in Roman’s satellite tracks slides for the current day, day 1, and day 2 (if they’re available)